 Projects and Programs Funded by INCITE

-As part of INCITE’s Resources for Nonprofits initiative, INCITE provides support to Anakbayan-NY.
+As part of our Resources for Nonprofits initiative, INCITE provides support to Anakbayan-NY.
 Anakbayan is a comprehensive National Democratic mass organization which aims to build unity among Filipino youth of all backgrounds—young workers, students, peasants/farmers, professionals, women, migrants, Filipino-Americans, etc.—to stand for the basic rights and welfare of Filipinos both within and outside the Philippines.

 Training and transcription support continued in 2018 by funding the 2018 Portrait Project.
 The Art Start Portrait Project empowers Black and Brown young men to share their own narratives, asking that the world see them for how they choose to be seen.
-The Portrait Project aims to makes space for the complex lives and stories of these young men and encourages a perspective beyond statistics and circumstance to understand the nuanced experiences of these young men in pursuit of self-discovery.
+The Portrait Project aims to makes space for the complex lives and stories of these young men and encourages a perspective beyond statistics and circumstance to understand the nuanced experience of these young men in pursuit of self-discovery.

 Advancing Solutions in Policy, Implementation, Research and Engagement for Refugees (ASPIRE) is a multidisciplinary program of activities at Columbia University for which INCITE has provided ongoing financial and administrative support.
 More specifically, INCITE has supported ASPIRE’s research projects which are developed through in-country collaborations in Jordan and Turkey.
 In addition, INCITE has also provided support in network survey and project design.